Supplemental Underinsured Motorist Coverage in New York State

 The first topic I’ll be discussing will be Supplemental Underinsured Motorist Coverage in New York State.
 This one is for everyone.
 I’m sure you can barely contain your excitement.
 The most important thing you need to know about Supplemental Underinsured Motorist Coverage (also known as SUM or UIM to all the cool law folks) is that you absolutely, positively need to have this coverage.

 Underinsurance coverage in New York State is optional, which means the insured must request this coverage and pay the additional premium or the protection will not be provided.
 The good news is that this coverage is inexpensive.
-This coverage applies if the other driver is covered by a policy of insurance, but the limits are inadequate to properly compensate the injuries sustained by the injured party.
+This coverage applies if the other driver is covered by a policy of insurance, but the limits are inadequate to properly compensate for the injuries sustained by the injured party.

 The scenario is as follows: Defendant is, to use a technical legal term, “a crappy driver.”
 Maybe he or she has had prior accidents, several traffic violations, or even prior convictions for Driving While Intoxicated.
 Because of their horrible driving record, this driver has difficulty obtaining liability insurance for their vehicle, and the insurance they do obtain is usually for the minimum in New York State which is $25,000.00.
 So now, this horrible driver is driving around with very little insurance to protect you and your family.